hifirworks/hifir/README.md

 For Windows users, the simplest and cleanest way is to use [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/) or [Cygwin](https://www.cygwin.com/).

-Optionally, one can consider using the runtime library `libhifir`; see the [README](./libhifir/README.md) therein for more details.
+Optionally, one can also use the C interface by building the runtime library `libhifir`; see the [README](./libhifir/README.md) therein for more details.

-### Installation of LAPACK ###
+### Third-Party Dependency: LAPACK ###

-HIFIR uses LAPACK for its dense level factorization and solve.
-For system administrators, we recommend using [OpenBLAS](https://www.openblas.net/) and Intel MKL.
-To install OpenBLAS using APT repository
+The only third-party dependency of HIFIR is LAPACK, which HIFIR uses for its dense-level factorization and solve.
+We recommend using [OpenBLAS](https://www.openblas.net/), [ATLAS](http://math-atlas.sourceforge.net/), or [Intel oneAPI Math Kernel Library](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onemkl.html) (formerly Intel MKL).
+Assuming you have system-administrator permussions, you can install OpenBLAS using the `apt` and `yum` command on Debian and RedHat-based Linux systems, such as
 ```console
 sudo apt install libopenblas-dev
 ```